PunchThrough/bean-docs/src/projects/boo-alert.md

 ## Introduction

 The Bean Boo Alert is a great way to light up your love (woo puns)!
-Never miss those special messages again with this simple, yet very romantic, Bean+ project.
+Never miss those special messages again with this simple, yet very romantic Bean+ project.
 We connected a [NeoPixel](https://www.adafruit.com/products/1138) strip to a Bean+ and made it illuminate based on iOS notifications.

 The Bean+ is connected to the phone over Bluetooth Low Energy using ANCS (Apple Notification Center Service) to receive the phone's notifications.
 The Bean+ sketch filters through the notifications and causes the NeoPixel strip to light on any new text message!